 - Bannister Gallery and Exhibitions

-Exhibits are generally on display for three to four weeks and usually include a lecture by the artist(s) or other related talks and events.
+The gallery strives to create an inclusive environment for the public with the aim of building relationships between the arts community of Rhode Island and the larger art world.
+Each exhibition is on display for three to four weeks and usually include a public lecture by the artist(s) or other related programs.
 Learn how to submit an exhibition proposal.

 On view August 31-September 22, 2023.
 Opening reception Thursday, August 31st, 4-6 PM.